 To protect chamois and stop the population decline in the 1990s, five wildlife reserves were established, but they have no viable populations any longer.
 Both the number of game wardens and conservation efforts in high mountain areas are inadequate, and limited resources are allocated to monitoring efforts and law enforcement.

 The Anatolian Chamois has been fully protected by the Land Hunting Law 4915 since 2003 (Official Gazette of Turkish Republic 2003).
-The illegal hunting fee is about 5000 Euro.
 However, there has been constant trophy hunting since 1989.
+The illegal hunting fee is about 5.000 Euro.
 Also poaching still continues mainly on the population of the northeastern Black Sea Region and transboundary populations.

 Hunting regulations were changed in 2010, and the ban on killing females during trophy hunting was lifted because hunters had complained about difficulties in correctly sexing individuals from a distance.
 Moreover, trophy hunters are sometimes more interested in killing females due to their longer horns compared to males.
 As a result of the new hunting regulations, and because trophy hunting mostly takes place during the rut and birth seasons, both reproductive success and birth rates have likely also decreased.
 Additionally, the number of quotas is not determined based on robust scientific data.
 Instead, most are given out over the desk or by relying on hunters’ observations without knowledge of actual population sizes in wildlife reserves.